j3t/jenkins-pipeline-cache-plugin/README.md

 [Pipeline] End of Pipeline
 Finished: SUCCESS
 ```
-In the example above, the key used to restore the folder was `bla-foo-9fc7ca5a922f2a37b84ec9dbc26a5168cee7e667` while the key used to back up the folder was `bla-foo-3cd7a0db76ff9dca48979e24c39b408c`.
-This is the case when no backup exists yet but another backup with same key is present.
+In the example above, the `key` used to restore the folder is `my-project-maven-9fc7ca5a922f2a37b84ec9dbc26a5168cee7e667` while the `key` used to back up the folder is `my-project-maven-3cd7a0db76ff9dca48979e24c39b408c`.
+This is the case when no backup exists for a given `key` but another backup with same `key` is present.

 # Pitfalls
 * The plugin creates a tar archive of the folder and uploads the file to S3 with the given `key`.
 * The `hashFiles` option expects a `Glob-Pattern` to create a hash of selected workspace resources which is then appended to the `key`.
 * For the restore, the `key` (without hash) is used as fallback when no backup exists.
-Then the latest `key` with the same prefix is used instead.
+The plugin tries this `key` first and if it not exists then the latest `key` with the same prefix will be used.